HishamNofal/integratation/README.md

 <h6>
 Future improvments should include:
-1- scyncing and backing up user preferences on a server.
+1- scyncing and backing up user preferences on a server. <br>
-2- create and add a sqlite german english dictionary databse instead of scraping the web for transltion.
+2- create and add a sqlite german english dictionary databse instead of scraping the web for transltion. <br>
-3- add animation
+3- add animation. <br>
-4- improve UI & UX
+4- improve UI & UX. <br>
-5- clean the code
+5- clean the code. <br>
 </h6>